IskandarGhobril/empanada/_sections/story3.md

     <span class="note-label">Behavioral Analysis</span>
   </div>
   <div class="note-content">
-    <p>Patients don't exist in a single mood — they cycle through distinct psychological states.
+    <p>Patients don't exist in a single mood, they cycle through distinct psychological states.
 Our patient, The Market, is no different.
 This session examines these mood cycles using <strong>Markov regime models</strong> and tests whether investor sentiment affects state transitions.</p>
   </div>
 </div>